ray-project/ray/doc/source/ray-air/tuner.rst

 Hyperparameter Tuning
 =====================
-The Ray AIR Tuner API is the recommended way to launch hyperparameter tuning jobs with Ray Tune.
+The Ray AIR Tuner API is the recommended way to launch hyperparameter tuning jobs in Ray AIR.

 Suppose that you already have a Ray AIR trainer at hand.
 You have fitted it and obtained a model and training results.